 Melbourne is the nation's fastest growing city with Victoria's population predicted to almost double to reach 10 million people by 2051.
 A growing population means greater pressure on our water supplies.

-Average residential water use across Melbourne was 166 litres per person, per day in 2015/16.
+Average residential water use across Melbourne was 161 litres per person per day in 2016/17.
+This is a reduction from 166 litres per person per day in 2015/16.

-The Community Water Rebate Program aims to reduce costs for customers and help them avoid high bills in the future.
-The Program does not provide subsidies for bills, but is to assist hardship and vulnerable customers to reduce water use and utility costs.
+- Community Water Rebate Program, aims to reduce costs for vulnerable and hardship customers and help them avoid high bills in the future.